Pusty/writeups/justCTF2019/README.md

 Consequentially the sound bytes processed by this function have to match "QQQMTQMTQXXXYTPMTQ" (or at least I assume so, either way this string works).

-To change the music data to match I didn't actually created a correct audio file, but did it forcefully with a debugger.
+To change the music data to match I didn't actually creat a correct audio file, but did it forcefully with a debugger.

 After getting the plugin to load in Reaper I
  - created a new line